Rightlight6 Room lighting audit

 About methodology

-This page explains how Rightlight6 reads a room, what kinds of signals it can infer from room media, and where the confidence boundaries stop.
+This page explains how Rightlight6 reads a room, what kinds of signals it can infer from room media, and where the limits are.

 Methodology boundary

-Rightlight6 is intentionally narrow.
-It can interpret visible room patterns and comfort clues, but it should not pretend to produce exact lux measurements, mould diagnosis, or regulated inspection outcomes from photos alone.
+Rightlight6 can read visible room patterns and comfort clues, but it cannot replace measurements, formal inspection, or a professional mould diagnosis from photos alone.

 Can read